 The multi-family developers have landed here in a huge way.
-Dickinson Plaza on 32nd Avenue, which housed the Laughing Latte Coffee Shop, Fat Jacks's Super Subs, and 420 Friendly Pizza joint Mary Jane's, are gone.
-The cranes are up, The Plaza is dust and a five story apartment building is going up.
+Dickinson Plaza on 32nd Avenue, which housed the Laughing Latte Coffee Shop, Fat Jacks’s Super Subs, and 420 Friendly Pizza joint Mary Jane’s, is gone.
+The cranes are up, The Plaza is dusty and a five-story apartment building is going up.

 There is not a parcel in Highlands that is available it seems, as developers are literally tearing down city blocks, replacing them with multi-family apartment buildings, retail on the 1st level, and cashing in on the #1 economy in the Nation.
 This is great in my opinion for the neighborhood, in that Denver is truly becoming a Metropolis, with the walkability in this neighborhood a 100%

 - WALKABILITY – Forget having to own a car.
 Seriously.
 You don’t need one.
 Everything is within walking distance.
 Bars, Restaurants, Little Man Ice Cream, Avanti., and Linger to name a few.
 Buy a Bike…you’re welcome.
 Denver has a really great bike system, and you can quickly hop on the bike path right near REI, which will take you all throughout Denver, as far as the Cherry Creek Reservoir.
 Just Pedal.